 Subscribe + Connect

-Stay up to date on our latest mindfulness programs
+Stay up to date on our latest mindfulness programs and access past newsletters.

 Imagine an entire school – students, teachers, and administrators – taking time each morning to turn inward together, and listen to a brief mindfulness prompt and world-class music.

 The Well's programs combine best practices in arts and wellness and are designed in partnership with those they serve.
-How do we create our programs?
-In partnership with others and especially those we serve.

 A land acknowledgment in short is a statement to honor the indigenous lands in which we reside.
 Over the past year and a half, land acknowledgments have become commonplace at meetings, events, and gatherings.
 At The Well, we became curious about what a land acknowledgment means through the perspective of a Native American poet.
 So we commissioned Jheri Neri, the Executive Director of the Greater Cincinnati Native American Coalition (GCNAC), to write a poem about the land acknowledgment, shared below.